-Enter the EJBCA Superadmin Password in the dialog shown.
-This password will be used to retrieve the superadmin.p12 file that will be downloaded from the public web.
+- Enter the EJBCA Superadmin Password.
+This password is used to retrieve the superadmin.p12 file that will be downloaded from the public web.
 The password must be at least 12 characters long and have 3 out of the following: one number, one lower case, one upper case, or one special character.

-The system will run a final validation.
-This will check your settings as well as the resource allocations you selected.
+The system now runs a final validation to verify your settings as well as the resource allocations you selected.

 Once the Validation passes, click OK.